Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 1. Prolonged, heavy, or painful periods can sometimes be a result of polycystic ovarian syndrome (PCOS), polyps, fibroids, coagulation (blood clotting) problems — in which case you should definitely consult your doctor.

 2. Any and all vaginal bleeding post-menopause is considered abnormal and should be a sign to talk to your doctor.
-While the cause could very well be harmless (like dryness), it could also be a signal of a more serious medical condition, including uterine cancer.
+While the cause could very well be harmless (like vaginal dryness), it could also be a signal of a more serious medical condition, including uterine cancer.
 If you have postmenopausal bleeding, you need to call your doctor right away.
 And if you can, bring notes on the length, duration, and flow of your bleeding to that doctor’s appointment.

 Oh, and one more note on irregular periods